DDuongQuangMinh/Ethical_hacking-Assignment/ethical_hacking.md

 - FSMO Roles: A subset of DCs are assigned Flexible Single Master Operations (FSMO) roles, which are critical for certain operations (e.g., schema updates, RID assignment).

 #### 2.2.2.3 Organizational Units (OUs).
-Organizational Units (OUs) has the lowest rank in the decentrallization system of AD and the smallest administrative units in Domain that act as a container to store directory data such as
+Organizational Units (OUs) has the lowest rank in the decentrallization system of AD and the smallest administrative units in Domain that act as a container to store directory objects such as users, group, computers, and other components.
+OUs are the smallest gear in the system but also the most importaant for the system to operate smoothly and effectively.
+Purpose and Functionallity:
+- Logical Segmentation: OUs allow administrators to logically divide the directory for easier management.
+- Delegation of Administrative Control: Administrative rights can be granted on an OU level without granting full control over the entire domain.
+- Application of Group Policies: OUs serve as the primary targets for Group Policy Objects (GPOs).
+- Scalability and Flexibility: Nested OUs enable complex and hierarchical structuring.
+- Non-Security Boundary: While OUs provide administrative segmentation, they do not function as security boundaries.
+Access control must still be managed using permissions and group memberships.

 #### 2.2.2.4 Group Policy Objects (GPOs).